 Students accepted into certificate, diploma, and degree programs at JIBC are required to complete at least 50% of the program at JIBC.
-Therefore, for this Advanced Specialty Certificate, that equates to 15 credits or five of the program courses.
+For CCLO that equates to 15 credits or five of the program courses.

 Process for Requesting Assessment of Prior Experience and Learning